Entangled Photon-pair Generation in Nonlinear Thin-films

-with $k_{x,s}=k_{1s}\sin\theta_{s}\cos\varphi_{s}$ and $k_{y,s}=k_{1s}\sin\theta_{s}\sin\varphi_{s}$, and similarly for the idler photon.
-Thus, Eq. (\ref{eq:far_prob_IS}) describes the joint detection rate in the far-field as a function of the detection angles $\{ \theta_s$, $\theta_i$, $\varphi_s$, $\varphi_i\}$ in spherical coordinates.
-Note that $k_{z,1s}$ and $k_{z,1i}$ in Eq. (\ref{eq:far_prob_IS}) correspond to the detection medium 1.
-If the detection medium changes, these factors should be adjusted accordingly (see appendix \ref{ap:FF-appx}).
-In the far-field, the joint detection rate is proportional to its Fourier transform multiplied by the signal and idler $z$-components of the wave vector, $k_{z,1s}$ and $k_{z,1i}$.
-In the paraxial regime ($q\ll k_1$ with $q=\abs{\mathbf{q}}$), $k_{z,1s}$ and $k_{z,1i}$ tend to $k_{1s}$ and $k_{1i}$, resulting in the joint detection rate being directly proportional to its Fourier transform.
+In the far-field, the joint detection rate is proportional to the squared absolute value of $\Tilde{\mathcal{R}}$ multiplied by the signal and idler $z$-components of the wave vector, $k_{z,1s}$ and $k_{z,1i}$.
+In the paraxial regime ($q\ll k_1$ with $q=\abs{\mathbf{q}}$), $k_{z,1s}$ and $k_{z,1i}$ tend to $k_{1s}$ and $k_{1i}$, resulting in the far-field joint detection rate being directly proportional to the squared absolute value of $\Tilde{\mathcal{R}}$.
 This calculation extends the concept of classical Fraunhofer approximation \cite{born} to two-photon joint-detection.
 As our model is capable of handling emission angles up to 90°, it highlights the importance of the factors $k_{z,1s}$ and $k_{z,1i}$ in the nonparaxial regime.
 The importance of the longitudinal wave-vectors in nonparaxial description of quantum-light propagation were also shown in studying the fundamental resolution limit of quantum imaging schemes \cite{vega2022}.
-Equations (\ref{eq:prob_SI_fourier2}), (\ref{eq:JSA_SI}), and (\ref{eq:far_prob_IS}) are the main results of this section, to be numerically solved in section (\ref{sec:farfield}).
+Equations (\ref{eq:prob_SI_fourier2}), (\ref{eq:JSA_SI}), and (\ref{eq:far_prob_IS}) constitute the main results of this section, to be numerically solved in section (\ref{sec:farfield}).